Updating the Forest Nature Conservation Concept in Baden-Württemberg

 The degree of implementation and target achievement of the ten targets in the state forest was evaluated by ForstBW and FVA.
 You can read more here.
 The evaluation offers clues as to what worked and where we need to further develop the concept.

-Aim of the effort to update the General Concept for Forest Nature Conservation
+Aim of the effort to update the Forest Nature Conservation Concept

 The goals that have not yet been fully achieved are to be implemented further.
 To this end, the existing obstacles to implementation must be analysed and removed as far as possible.